 The best way we found to transport the KryptoLok 990 is to wrap it several times around the bike's crossbar and lock it.
-The nylon sheath will protect your fingers from getting pinched by the chain, and keep your bike from getting scratched.
+The nylon sheath will protect your fingers from getting pinched by the chain and keep your bike from getting scratched.
 It's not very convenient, any way you carry it, and it might interfere with your biking gear and goals.

 Ease of Use

-The first step in using this lock is to set your personal combination (unless you just want to use the factory set combination, but you're asking for trouble…).
-It is as easy as flipping the "reset" lever, and you can't reset the password without knowledge of the previous one.
+The first step in using this lock is to set a combination (unless you want to use the factory set combination, but you're asking for trouble).
+It is as easy as flipping the "reset" lever, and you can't reset the password without knowing the previous one.
 We tried and failed to come up with a scenario where we could accidentally reset the combination.
-Kryptonite offers a combination registration program where you can register your code with them and give them a call if you forget your combination.
-Even easier is to make note of your combo digitally, saving it in a note on your phone or even emailing it to yourself.
+Kryptonite offers a combination registration program to register your code and give them a call if you forget your combination.
+It is even easier to make a note of your combo digitally, such as saving it in a note on your phone or even emailing it to yourself.

-Once you input the proper combination, you can open the lock by pulling the plastic cap on the end of the lock, releasing the dead bolt mechanism.
-The combination wheels rotate smoothly and the lock always popped free for us with little resistance.
+Once you input the proper combination, you can open the lock by pulling the plastic cap on the end of the lock, releasing the deadbolt mechanism.
+The combination wheels rotated smoothly, and the lock always popped free for us with little resistance.
 We're not much for speculation at GearLab, but simplicity often goes hand in hand with long-term durability, and this lock has a lot of moving parts.

-Because the chain is 39" long (you can also purchase a longer and heavier version), you can lock your bike to a bigger variety of objects than even the largest of U-locks.
-We find the biggest advantage of this lock is that it allows you to lock both wheels and your bike frame to a standard rack without having to remove your front wheel.
-This saves you some time and gives you more peace of mind in sketchy areas.
+Since the chain is 39" long (you can also purchase a more extended and heavier version), you can lock your bike to various objects than even the largest of U-locks.
+We think the most significant advantage of this lock is that it allows you to lock both wheels and your bike frame to a standard rack without removing your front wheel, and this saves you some time and gives you more peace of mind in sketchy areas.